Response Demonstration Areas for Spills of Renewable and Bio-based Liquids

 The structures complement the oil spill response testing and innovation platform and increase potential for methodological and product development.

-How the spill behaviour and response tests were carried out?
+How the spill behaviour and recovery tests were carried out?

-The tests consisted of demonstrations of spill behaviour in open water, ice conditions and soil, and a recovery test.
 A total of 27 demonstrations and tests were carried out on five novel products: technical animal fat, Neste MY Renewable Fuel Oil, liquefied waste plastic, crude tar oil and UPM BioVerno diesel.
-Fossil light fuel oil, marine diesel oil and hydraulic oil were used as reference products, with a partial use of heavy fuel oil and crude oil.
+Reference products were used, including fossil light fuel oil, marine diesel oil and hydraulic oil, as well as heavy fuel oil and crude oil, albeit in limited quantities.

 The testing proceeded in stages.
-First, the spill behaviour of the substances in the water was investigated.
-The aim was to observe whether the substance floats or sinks, how it spreads on the water surface and how it mixes with the water.
+First, the behaviour of the substances in the water when spilled was investigated.
+The aim was to observe whether the substances floated or sank, how they spread on the surface of the water, and how they mixed with it.

-The renewable fuels tested did not differ significantly from their fossil counterparts in terms of spill behaviour.
-In contrast, the raw materials of the products as well as the liquefied waste plastic behaved differently from conventional oils.
+The renewable fuels tested did not differ significantly from their fossil fuel counterparts in terms of how they behaved when spilled.
+However, the raw materials used to produce the fuels, as well as the liquefied waste plastic, behaved differently to conventional oils.

 What the results looked like?

-The results of the spill behaviour test were used to evaluate the applicable response and recovery method.
-The renewable fuels, recycled liquids and raw materials tested were divided into mechanically removable solids and recoverable liquid solids.
+The results of the spill behaviour tests were used to evaluate applicable response and recovery methods.
+The renewable fuels, recycled liquids and raw materials that were tested were categorised as either mechanically removable solids or recoverable liquids.

 Skimmer recovery tests were carried out to verify the feasibility of the latter.
-It was found that some of the new generation fuels have a higher tendency to form emulsions, leading to an increase in the total liquid volume and the need for intermediate storage capacity.
+It was found that some new-generation fuels have a higher tendency to form emulsions, leading to an increase in the total volume of recovered liquids and creating a greater need for intermediate storage capacity.

-It was found that the choice of skimmer type has a greater impact on the outcome than whether the fuel is of fossil or renewable origin: significant differences in oil recovery efficiency were found between the different types of oil recovery skimmers.
+It was concluded that the type of skimmer chosen has a greater impact on the outcome than the origin of the fuel: significant differences in oil recovery efficiency were found between the various types of skimmers.

-When evaluating the result, it has to be taken into account that the tests were carried out only for a limited number of substances and, in addition, products unsuitable for skimmer recovery were excluded from the tests on the basis of the spill behaviour.
-Therefore, the results should not be applied to products made from renewable, bio-based or recycled raw materials in general.
+When evaluating the results, it must be taken into account that the tests were only carried out on a limited number of substances, and that products unsuitable for skimmer recovery were excluded on the basis of their spill behaviour.
+Therefore, these results should not be applied to products made from renewable, bio-based or recycled raw materials in general.
 Instead, the tests provided substance-specific information.
-In particular, the tests showed the importance of determining the most appropriate recovery method for each product.
-Testing should therefore be extended to a wider range of new generation fuels.
+In particular, the tests demonstrated the importance of selecting the most suitable recovery method for each product.
+Therefore, testing should be extended to a wider range of new-generation fuels.

-The permeability and penetration of new-form fuels were determined in three soil types.
-The tested novel substances were found to have a faster permeability than the fossil ones, but there was little difference in the degree of retention of the substances in the different soil types.
+The permeability and penetration of new fuels were determined in three soil types.
+The novel substances tested were found to be more permeable than fossil fuels, but there was little difference in the degree to which the substances were retained by the different soil types.

-New research and testing structures will enhance the capability of the oil spill response testing facility to generate new knowledge, deepen specialist expertise in environmental pollution and innovate technological response solutions.
-The unique RDI environment will strengthen the region’s expertise and also provide a vehicle for international partnerships, as the decarbonisation of fossil fuels is a global objective.
-The results of projects that strengthen RDI activities support the Kymenlaakso smart specialization strategy (RIS3), Kymenlaakso Regional Strategy and the EU Strategy for the Baltic Sea Region.
-The results of the project contribute to ERF horizontal principles of sustainable development by reducing the environmental impacts of the spills of new generation fuels.
+New research and testing infrastructures will enhance the oil spill response testing facility’s ability to generate new knowledge, deepen specialist expertise in environmental pollution, and innovate technological response solutions.
+This unique RDI environment will bolster the region’s expertise and facilitate international partnerships, given that the decarbonisation of fossil fuels is a global objective.
+Project results that strengthen RDI activities support the Kymenlaakso smart specialisation strategy (RIS3), the Kymenlaakso Regional Strategy, and the EU strategy for the Baltic Sea region.
+The project’s results contribute to the ERF’s horizontal principle of sustainable development by reducing the environmental impact of spills involving new-generation fuels.

 Publications